 - Plays an important role in waste minimization.

 - The large initial investment, as compared to present alternatives like incineration and landfills.

 - High operation cost compared to incinerators.

 - Net energy production is very little or very low.
 Progressive developments are being run to gain energy recovery.

 - Limited plants are available across the country.

 - Frequent maintenance is required to ensure proper functioning.

 Energy recovery development is also being developed that can make these reactors energy efficient.
 This technology is of considerable significance in the Indian context.
-To resolve the associated problems with waste treatment especially in case of non-recyclable multilayer and disinfected medical plastic waste.
+To resolve the associated problems with waste treatment, especially in the case of non-recyclable multilayer and disinfected medical plastic waste.
 We should choose wisely to protect ourselves and our planet.